FAQ: Backing up AM

 Refer to the following links for further information:

-- AM 7 and later: AM Maintenance Guide › Backing Up Configurations and DS Maintenance Guide › Backup and Restore.
+- AM 7 and later: Back up configurations and Backup and restore.

-- If you use an external DS for your configuration store: How do I design and implement my backup and restore strategies for DS 5.x and 6.x? and FAQ: Backup and restore in DS 5.x and 6.x
+- If you use an external DS for your configuration store: How do I design and implement my backup and restore strategies for DS (All versions)? and FAQ: Backup and restore in DS 6.x

 - If you use an embedded DS for your configuration store: To Back Up All Server Configuration Data.
 This backs up all the LDAP data (which contains the Service configuration data in XML), in addition to the bootstrap and configuration files detailed in Q. What types of information are contained in the Configuration directory?
 The Service configuration is the XML blob contained in LDAP that describes the services, policies, etc.